ivopc/ivopc.github.io/template/content/en/resume/1-fulltime.md

 ---
-title: "Desenvolvedor Web e Desenvolvedor de Jogos (Tempo Integral e Freelance)"
+title: "Full Web Developer and Game Developer (Full time and Freelance)"
-workTime: "2015 - Agora"
+workTime: "2015 - Now"
 ---

-Freelance utilizando as mais variadas tecnologias web.
-Manutenção em sistemas web e sistemas de servidores privados de jogos multiplayer online.
-Desenvolvimento de sistemas web e jogos no geral.
+Freelancing using various web technologies.
+Maintenance of web systems and private servers for online multiplayer games.
+Development of web systems and games in general.